 First, choose which domain this SSO configuration will map to.
 Clicking the down carrot will show all of the domains associated with your Enterprise account.

 If you are expecting to see other domains listed, then you will need to reach out to your Airtable accounts representative to make any necessary changes.

 Remember the prerequisite step at the beginning of the article?
 The next two steps will use that SSO metadata.
 First, you'll enter the sign-in URL of the third-party IdP.
-Second, you’ll need to paste in the x509 certificate:
+Then, you’ll need to paste in the x.509 certificate:

-The last box’s configuration is determined by which IdP provider you are integrating with Airtable.
-Okta and OneLogin configurations will need to be switched to “V1” in the dropdown.
-Other partner integrations will use the default “V2” option.
+The last configuration step is to determine which IdP provider you are integrating with Airtable.
+Okta and OneLogin configurations will need to be switched to V1 option in the dropdown.
+Other partner integrations will use the default V2 option.